afni/afni_doc/published/citations.rst

     1;27(9):4463-4477. doi: 10.1093/cercor/bhw248.
   | `<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6075609/>`_

-Macaque, population template (NMT v1; see below for NMT v2):
+*NMT V1 Macaque brain group template.* Using the data from 31 macaques, this template provides a high resolution group template for macaques at 0.250 mm (this is NMT v1; see below for NMT v2):

 * | Seidlitz J, Sponheim C, Glen DR, Ye FQ, Saleem KS, Leopold DA, Ungerleider L, Messinger A (2018).
 A Population MRI Brain